 Isla San Jose has some amazing hiking trails including one that crosses the entire island.
 Reaching a high point on the island with expansive vistas over the azure Sea of Cortez, perhaps with whales blowing spouts in the distance, may be the highlight of the trip for you.

-ACCOMMODATION : beach camping
+ACCOMMODATION : Beach camping

 MEALS INCLUDED : Breakfast, Lunch, Dinner